Warning: Invalid argument supplied for foreach() in /home/thepetit/public_html/wp-includes/shortcodes.php on line 560

 Sagrada Familia is estimated to be completed in 2026, 100 years since Gaudi’s death.
 I’m looking forward to visiting the basilica again when it’s fully finished!

-Have you been to Sagrada Familia?
-Do you intend to visit?
+Have you been inside Sagrada Familia?
+Do you intend to visit this basilica?

-Travel Tip: Buy tickets online because there is crowd control implemented.
-They don’t allow too many visitors at any one time.
+Tip: Buy tickets online before you go, because they implement crowd control measures, limiting number of visitors at any one time!